BBC Cornwall Maddie Baker’s report of our UK grown bamboo research with Trebah Gardens

 In Japan, my two weeks spent with his studio, looked like this:

-Week two I then spent learning how to cut and prepare bamboo, making sample bamboo fences alongside a smaller bamboo basket and ball.
+Week two I spent learning how to cut and prepare bamboo, making sample bamboo fences alongside a smaller bamboo basket and ball.

 Our friendship and ability to work together cemented we are seeking further installation opportunities together to continue learning from each other and spread the joy of sustainable design and combined worlds of bamboo and floral craftsmanship.
 Please watch this space!